LinkedIn Skills and Endorsements

 At some point, if it has not already happened, a well-meaning connection will inevitably add a skill to your list.
-Give the subject some thought: is it a skill for which you should be endorsed by that person, and is it consistent with how you are presenting yourself in terms of industry, job function and seniority?
+Give the subject some thought: is it a skill for which you should be endorsed by that person, and is it consistent with how you are presenting yourself concerning industry, job function and seniority?

-If yes, accept it and move on—but if not, go to your profile and remove it.
-And do that soon: others in your network will see the new skill and might think it would be helpful to endorse it, without any clear understanding of whether it’s consistent with how you want to position yourself.
+If yes, accept it and move on.
+But if not, go to your profile and remove it.
+And do that soon: others in your network will see a new skill and might think it would be helpful to endorse it, without any clear understanding of whether it’s consistent with how you want to position yourself.
 So yes, get out those garden shears and prune periodically.

 There are a variety of ways that people in your network can be helpful to you, or that you can be helpful to someone in your network when it comes to how you present yourself.
 Since people have made over a billion endorsements already in the first two years of the feature, this isn’t a step you can afford to neglect.